This chapter sets out what the local authority will need to consider when a family is referred for or requests accommodation and/or financial support:

 2.3.1 Duty to inform the Home Office

-Paragraph 14 of Schedule 3 requires a local authority to inform the Home Office when a person requests assistance if the person is:
+Paragraph 14 of Schedule 3 of the Nationality Immigration Asylum Act 2002 requires a local authority to inform the Home Office when a person requesting support is, or may be, excluded from receiving care and support on the basis that they are:

 - suspected or known to be unlawfully present in the UK,